pearjo/libefb/README.md

 - [ ] Add AIXM parser
 - [ ] Add NOTAMS to FMS
 - [ ] Add vertical flight profile to FMS
+- [ ] Add book to outline how the FMS and planning is used from the user perspective

 Once those feature are available and flight planning can be conducted with this library, the goal is to move on to add feature that will be